 The connection may not be apparent at first glance, but the recent price explosion in certified high-grade cents is inextricably linked to the vast popularity of the 50-state Washington quarters.
 The cent boom is being fueled by people who became involved with coins – or returned to the hobby after years away from it – because their interest was piqued by the statehood quarters.

-It has been estimated that 120 million Americans are saving the 50-state quarters.
-Some are simply pulling them out of their pocket change and setting aside one example of every type.
-But others are collecting them in a more organized – and often more elaborate – fashion, arraying them in folders, holders, albums, maps and other kinds of packaging meant to both display and protect them.
+It was estimated that 140 million Americans were saving the 50-state quarters.
+Some were simply pulling them out of their pocket change and setting aside one example of every type.
+But others were collecting them in a more organized – and often more elaborate – fashion, arraying them in folders, holders, albums, maps and other kinds of packaging meant to both display and protect them.

-Many of these statehood quarter enthusiasts are Baby Boomers who collected coins as youngsters but put aside the hobby when they had to focus instead on college, career, courtship, marriage and children.
-Now, decades later, they have leisure time again, as well as disposable income – sometimes quite a bit of it.
-And once they get their feet wet again with the help of the 50-state quarters, more than a few are taking the plunge in a much bigger way than they did when they were kids.
+Many of these statehood quarter enthusiasts were Baby Boomers who collected coins as youngsters but put aside the hobby when they had to focus instead on college, career, courtship, marriage and children.
+Now, decades later, they had leisure time again, as well as disposable income – sometimes quite a bit of it.
+And once they got their feet wet again with the help of the 50-state quarters, more than a few were taking the plunge in a much bigger way than they did when they were kids.

-State quarters are the entry point for most new coin hobbyists today – but in years gone by, the majority got their start with Lincoln cents.
-It’s only natural, then, that many of the Baby Boomers now renewing their earlier links are moving on from quarters to Lincoln and Indian cents – the coins they were most familiar with, and had the greatest interest in, years before.
+State quarters were the entry point for most new coin hobbyists in the early 2000s – but in years gone by, the majority got their start with Lincoln cents.
+It’s only natural, then, that many of the Baby Boomers renewed their earlier links and are moving on from quarters to Lincoln and Indian cents – the coins they were most familiar with, and had the greatest interest in, years before.
 Only now, they have the wherewithal to acquire the scarcer dates and better grades.